Bob picks out some colourful fish that are suitable for temperate aquariums despite often being sold in the tropical tanks of the local fish shops.

 WORDS: BOB MEHEN

-The fact is though that many of the fish we see swimming energetically in the ‘tropical’ section of our local fish shop are from countries with climates that while perhaps not as varied in temperature as our own island nation, nevertheless still swing high and low with the seasons.
+The fact is that many of the fish we see in the ‘tropical’ section of our local fish shop are from more temperate climates.
+While perhaps not as varied in temperature as the UK, they still swing high and low with the seasons.

-These fish are best described as ‘temperate’ rather than ‘coldwater’, as year round chill will not be to their liking, but if you live in the average, centrally heated UK house then they should thrive, providing plenty of colour without the expense of having a heater constantly operating.
+These fish are best described as ‘temperate’ rather than ‘coldwater’.
+Year round chill will not be to their liking.
+However, if you live in the average, centrally heated UK house they should thrive.

-Some more switched on stores have been quick to cotton on to this trend and already have a temperate section filled with some of the hardy regulars often associated with tropical tanks but perfectly suited to cooler climes.
-The once ubiquitous goldfish, fat fancies aside, have increasingly been shuffled out into the pond section, where they can thrive and grow to their full potential, to be replaced by the aquarium friendly faces of White Cloud Mountain minnows, Zebra danios and Variatus platies to name a few.
+Some more switched on stores have been quick to cotton on to this trend.
+They already have a temperate section filled with some of the hardy regulars often associated with tropical tanks.
+The once ubiquitous goldfish, fat fancies aside, have increasingly moved out into the pond section.
+Here they can thrive and grow to their full potential.

 Beyond zebras

-We probably all know the amazing toughness and adaptability displayed by that mainstay of the hobby, the Zebra danio, Danio rerio.
-It’s no surprise these hardy little fish are one of those species regularly recommended to beginners or plonked into new, biologically dead aquaria in the unnecessary practice of ‘fish-in cycling’ — they are tough, adaptable and while not strikingly colourful, offer pattern and movement.
+We probably all know the amazing toughness and adaptability displayed by the zebra danio (Danio rerio).
+These hardy little fish are a species regularly recommended to beginners.
+Often ending up innew, biologically dead aquaria in the unnecessary practice of ‘fish-in cycling’.
+They are tough, adaptable and while not strikingly colourful, offer pattern and movement.

-What many people don’t realise is that some of their close cousins have many of the same characteristics, but wrapped up in a more vibrant livery.
+What many people don’t realise is that some of their close cousins have many of the same characteristics.
+However, these display a more vibrant livery.

-Boasting the same pinstripe perfection of its Zebra brethren, Brachydanio kyathit lives up to its common name of Orange-finned danio, with its black barred body set off wonderfully by deep, burnt orange fins, with the same rich colouration spilling over onto their bodies in prime specimens.
-Like the classic Zebra danio, a spotted form is also often available.
+Boasting the same pinstripe perfection of its zebra brethren, Brachydanio kyathit lives up to its common name of orange-finned danio.
+With a black barred body set off wonderfully by deep, burnt orange fins.
+Like the classic zebra danio, a spotted form is also often available.

 Origin: Myanmar.